POeticPotatoes/Truffle/README.md

     public DateTime DateOfBirth {get;set;}
 }
 ```
+There are several cases in which you may not know which columns will be returned (For example, in the case of a REST API that might need to return columns but does not need to read them, or if a table has dynamic columns that need to be read).
+In such cases, the use of a [PartialSqlObject](#using-partialsqlobject) might be more suitable.

 There are some important things to note:
 1. `Dog` extends the SqlObject class which provides it with its required additional methods and mappings.